Call Us/Whatsapp Us: +65 8385 9933 | Email: aman@amanengineering.com.sg for inquiry and free quotation

 Not every project should use the same checklist.
 A small retail renovation may need a lean and focused submission pack.
 A factory upgrade, mixed-use development, or asset regularization exercise will usually require a deeper compliance review and tighter cross-discipline control.

 This is where experienced submission management matters.
-A project-specific checklist can identify dependencies early, such as whether separate authority interfaces are needed, whether previous noncompliant site conditions must be regularized first, or whether the proposed works affect other approved building systems.
+A project-specific checklist can identify dependencies early, such as whether separate authority interfaces are needed, whether previous noncompliant site conditions must be regularized first, whether the proposed works affect other approved building systems, and whether a fire safety manager or registered inspector must verify compliance for that property type or scope.
 Aman Engineering Consultancy often sees this in projects where the technical issue is manageable, but the approval sequence is not.

 That distinction matters.
-A technically sound design can still face delays if the submission path, endorsement scope, or supporting records are not organized correctly.
+A technically sound design can still face delays if the submission path, endorsement scope, approved records, supporting documents, or responsible parties are not organized correctly.

-A working approach for owners and project teams
+A working approach for owners, qualified person, and project teams

-If you are preparing for an SCDF submission, begin by defining the scope in plain terms and matching it to the affected fire safety provisions.
-Then assemble the drawing set, technical notes, prior approval references, and endorsement requirements as one coordinated package.
+If you are preparing for an SCDF submission, owners, project teams, and both building owners and property owners should begin by defining the scope in plain terms and matching it to the affected fire safety provisions, noting when the qualified person, professional engineer, or other building professionals must carry the submission.
+Then assemble the drawing set, technical notes, prior approval references, fire safety plans, a fire protection plan, the necessary documents for plan approval, and endorsement requirements as one coordinated package.
+The package should also account for applicable sprinkler systems and any required fire certificate or fire safety certificate before operation.
 Do not treat each file as a separate task handled in isolation.

 It also helps to ask a harder question before lodgment: if a reviewer sees this package for the first time, will the existing condition, proposed changes, and compliance basis be obvious without explanation?
 If the answer is no, the checklist is not finished.

 The strongest submissions are not the thickest.
-They are the ones that are clear, coordinated, and built around the real approval risks of the project.
+They are the ones that are clear, coordinated, and built around the real approval risks of the project, helping save lives and reduce the risk of severe consequences from non-compliance.
 A good checklist does more than help you submit.
 It helps you avoid building uncertainty into the job.